-South Dublin County Council and The South Dublin County Heritage Forum wishes to acknowledge the role of the Heritage Council in initiating the preparation of this Heritage Plan in association with South Dublin County Council.
+South Dublin County Council and The South Dublin County Heritage Forum wishes to acknowledge the role of The Heritage Council in initiating the preparation of this Heritage Plan in association with South Dublin County Council.

-The County Heritage Forum gratefully acknowledges the support of the Heritage Council in its part-funding of the Heritage Officer post in association with South Dublin County Council.
+The Forum acknowledges the support of the Heritage Council through its funding of the Heritage Officer post in association with South Dublin County Council.

 For further information, contact: South Dublin County Council, County Hall, Tallaght, Dublin 24.
 Tel.
-(01) 4149000
+(01) 4149000 Email heritage@sdublincoco.ie